mainsail-crew/crowsnest/README.md

     device: /dev/video0

-The Videodevice (Camera) what should be used by choosen Streamservice.
+The Videodevice (Camera) that should be used by the chosen Streamservice.

+One may also use an entry similar to the following:
+(Note: to determine what your specific device settings are one may consult the webcamd.log file as they will be listed within the file and allow for an easier copy and paste into the webcam.conf file)

     device: /dev/v4l/by-id/usb-PixArt_Imaging_Inc._USB2.0_Camera-video-index0

-is also valid.
-Your devices are listed in your log-file on every run.\
-So, you can easily copy it from there.

 ---

     resolution: 640x480
     max_fps: 15

-This last 2 should be pretty obvious :)

-As the last option:\
-This needs some to read further Information.
+The above entries defined the resolution that the camera will attempt to display and the frame rate of the camera :)

+Custom Flags Option:\
+These flags (if set) will need furhter investigation and undestanding of thier purpose.

     custom_flags:

 If you enable this in your [cam whatevernameyouset],\
 you can add parameters according to your needs.\
-Those will be appended to the default/preconfigured parameters.
+Those will be appended (added) to the default/preconfigured parameters.

 To setup Services to your need you have to take a closer look to the documentation of the Projects named above.\
 As a pointer in the right direction: